 FlowOx 2.0, developed in co-creation between Norwegian company Otivio AS and Innokas Medical, is a clinically promising, patented and cost-efficient home treatment solution for Peripheral Arterial Disease (PAD).
 To meet the changing needs in the global markets, Otivio launched a re-design project with outcome target to co-create a next version of FlowOx with connectivity features.

 The market potential for Otivio’s FlowOx device is extremely high as peripheral arterial disease affects more than 200 million people globally.
 The patient population is increasing at a rate of 20% per annum due to an aging population, smoking and epidemic growth of diabetes.
 The global costs of treating PAD amount to $210-380 billion annually.

 “Our cooperation with Otivio started already in 2016.
 The “second generation device” received CE mark in 2018 after which the manufacturing of the system for Otivio started at Innokas Kempele factory.
 It’s been an honor for Innokas to be part of the team which developed the 2.0 version of FlowOx”, tells Thomas Sillman, Business Development Director at Innokas Medical.

 Peripheral Artery Disease is caused by the deposition of fatty material on the inner walls of peripheral arteries, reducing perfusion and nutrition to the muscles and skin.
 The non-invasive FlowOx system is based on negative pulsating pressure therapy, and patient testing has documented that it increases blood flow, reduces pain and heals wound in patient’s feet and legs, in order to prevent amputations and increase life quality.

-“With the selected partners, the development of our product has benefited from a very strong base of clinical and technical expertise.”
+“With the selected partners, the development of the functional prototype has benefited from a very strong base of technical expertise in medical technology and data scientism.”